alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 ### Step 1: The Resume

-I've gotten pretty good at critiqing resumes, especially for developers.
+I've gotten pretty good at critiquing resumes, especially for developers.
 The first step in working with me is getting your resume right.

 The resume is going to bias me one way or the other.
 If it sucks, I'll think you suck.
 If it's okay, I might see potential.
 If it's stellar, I will be more likely to believe you are stellar.